In this post, I share the critical role of the church and especially our pastors.

 We need not look outside the church to put our nation on back on track.
 My wife gave me a wonderful book this week, Jesus Is Involved in Politics by Neil Mammen.
 Mammen says,

 “The battle for American can be won without ever having to convince a single non-Christian or non-Conservative about anything.
-The battle for America begins and ends with Christians and Conservatives.”
+The battle for America begins and ends with Christians and Conservatives.”and . . .

 Jesus was involved in politics and therefore so must our pastors